Emulator Issues #4635

 And then we'll need something for the inis to differenciate between the 3 and set this per game.
 Currently we can only toggle on/off the "Virtual" option.

-#17 Updated by wespipes69 almost 9 years ago
+#17 Updated by wespipes69 about 9 years ago

 RE Darkside Chronicles gun reticle glows when you have a prime head shot, but now these squares appear instead.
 Occurs with all EFB settings and this game makes heavy use of EFB>Ram & STC I believe.
 This worked fine a couple week ago in around r7600.
 Screenshot:

-#19 Updated by darkvalen21 almost 9 years ago
+#19 Updated by darkvalen21 about 9 years ago

 Since I've started testing this branch and now in the official one, Mario Kart Wii freezes (with music continuing) after 15-30 seconds of starting a race with pretty much any combo of plugins/settings.